• Skip to primary navigation

 2. In a large bowl, mix all the dry ingredients together with a wooden spoon.

-3. When well blended, poor in the melted oil, butter, and the molasses and mix well.
+3. When well blended, pour in the melted oil, butter, and molasses and mix well.

 4. Now add the hot water and mix well again.